khafatech/rsc3/oregano/Tutorial.md

 ### 2. Creating an instrument
  A custom instrument is composed of three parts:
-- it's name.
+- it name.
 This is a string and is used when playing notes
-- Instrjument arguments and default values.
-You could change these paramers when a note is playing, in real time.
+- Instrument arguments and default values.
+You could change these parameters when a note is playing, in real time.
 - the signal.
 This can use SuperCollider ugens.
 (TODO link)

 - some are: